lukezbihlyj/homebridge-lennox-icomfort-modern/README.md

 1. Search for `lennox-icomfort-modern` in the Homebridge UI plugin search
 2. Click Install
+3. Select your device type (Wifi or S30/E30/M30)
-3. Configure with your `lennoxicomfort.com` credentials
+4. Configure with your iComfort account credentials

 ### Via Command Line